Grazing Planted Prairie in WI: Pollinator and Pasture Value

 Project Objectives:

-A diverse prairie mix was planted in the spring of 2018 and managed through two seasons of establishment before being burned and rotationally grazed for the first time in 2021.
-The prairie pasture will be divided into multiple paddocks of 1 - 3 acres to allow for a comparison of different grazing intensities with paddocks grazed at 0, 1, and 2 grazings through the growing season.
-Cattle will be rotated through each paddock, grazing for one to two days to a vegetation height of about 8” and then allowed to rest a minimum of 40 days before any subsequent grazing (if any).
-Pre- and post-grazed vegetation height will be measured using a pasture stick to track growth and recovery.
-Soils will also be collected and analyzed to assess soil characteristics, including bioactivity, to better inform how prairie pastures may compare to other pasture or cropping systems.
+A diverse prairie mix was planted in the spring of 2019 and managed through two seasons of establishment before being burned and rotationally grazed for the first time in 2022.
+For this study (2023 - 2024) the prairie pasture was divided into multiple paddocks of 1 - 3 acres to accommodate rotational grazing management and different grazing intensities: with paddocks grazed at 0, 1, and 2 grazings through the growing season.
+Cattle began grazing in late June or early July and were rotated through each paddock -- grazing for one to two days -- before the paddock was rested a minimum of 40 days before any subsequent grazing (if any) in mid-August.

-From late-May to September 1st of 2023 and 2024, we will collect bi-weekly (every other week) vegetation samples for lab analysis of forage quality to track how nutrients change throughout the growing season.
-Previous to and post grazing, each prairie paddock will be rapidly surveyed for vegetation composition (richness and abundance).
-In addition, prairie paddocks will be surveyed at least three times through the 2023 and 2024 growing season for floral resources (richness and abundance of blooms) and pollinator presence (richness and abundance).
-Floral and pollinator surveys will be conducted before and after grazing “disturbances” to assess how floral bloom and pollinator presence may change with time since grazing.
-To the best of our non-lethal means, pollinators will be identified to genus level (for butterflies) and functional grouping (for native bees) using Xerces’ Upper Midwest Community Science Pollinator Monitoring Guide.
+From late-May to mid-July 2023 and 2024, we collected bi-weekly (every other week) vegetation samples of native grass species only (no forbs were selected) for lab analysis of forage quality to track how nutrients change throughout the growing season.
+In June 2023 and 2024 and before any grazing, each prairie paddock was rapidly surveyed for vegetation composition (richness and abundance).
+In addition, prairie paddocks were surveyed at least three times through the 2023 and 2024 growing season for floral resources (richness and abundance of blooms) and pollinator presence.
+Floral surveys were conducted before and after grazing “disturbances” to assess how floral bloom changed through the growing season in the grazed pasture.
+To the best of our non-lethal means, pollinators will be identified to species level (for butterflies) and morpho-grouping (for native bees) using Xerces’ Upper Midwest Community Science Pollinator Monitoring Guide.

 During the two growing seasons of 2023 and 2024, we will:

-1. Evaluate forage quality of diverse planted prairie using laboratory diagnosis
+1. Evaluate forage quality of planted prairie grasses using laboratory diagnosis

 2. Evaluate flower richness and abundance through the growing season (June 1 - Oct.
 1) of grazed prairie paddocks